 My kiddo was absolutely starstruck as football’s greats paraded past, just inches from where he stood.
 Memories of a lifetime, for sure.

 An enthusiastic NFL Channel cameraman even hoisted his camera onto Ty’s bony, teenage shoulder.
 Laughing, Ty told us later that he almost dropped it.
-(Note to self: feed child power Snack Bites before he attempts to hold behemoth camera costing more than the mortgage.)
+(Note to self: feed child power Energy Balls before he attempts to hold behemoth camera costing more than the mortgage.)

 Luckily, no cameras were dropped, and the evening far exceeded our expectations.